 – cross street (obviously in the town and state optionally),

 – place name (only for green signatures described in Bing maps!)

 – postcode + city (known as the international location)

-On your left, you have the confidence level, measured from low through medium to high, which brings you the information about the accuracy of the geocoding process.
+On your left, you have the confidence level, measured from low through medium to high, which brings you information about the accuracy of the geocoding process.

-Concluding, we have many options for address input, from which the most ambiguous is the “Place name”.
-I am sure, that you know, what is the place name at least from Google Maps.
+Concluding, we have many options for address input, of which the most ambiguous is the “Place name”.
+I am sure, that you know, what is the place’s name at least from Google Maps.
 It always comes with the signature, appropriate to the object type.
 In Bing Maps we have exactly the same.
 Once you zoom in significantly onto the urban area, you can spot a lot of various places with their signatures and names.
 Important is to know, which type of place is acceptable by this tool.
-Obviously, we can use all types of objects, but the most important is its individual character.
+Obviously, we can use all types of objects, but the most important is their individual character.
 If the name of the object is unique, then it will be easily calculated by this tool.
 It applies to all green signatures, which represent mostly landmarks and other tourist attractions.
 The blue ones, displaying some tourist infrastructure or places of education can be used, but usually with medium accuracy (Pic.
 11).
 On the other hand, some places with local prominence only may not be found (Pic.
 12).
 You can use the “Geocode not found rows” button, which will redo the process for you, although it doesn’t work always.